The patent system confines innovations to the affluent & makes the others wait.

 3. One Partial Solution: Incentivise Pharmaceutical Companies To Maximise Health

 Cuba may look poor compared to the US, but it is classified as an upper middle-income country.
 As the graph at the top of my essay shows, countries in this category got all the vaccines they needed only very slightly slower than rich countries.
 Cuba is in an entirely different category of resources and organisation to really poor countries like Malawi.

 Cuba has a medical research and export industry, yes.
 But that doesn't mean that all poor countries could have one at the same time.
 (The essay's argument)

 Cuba has not succeeded in exporting the vaccine at scale because it hasn't achieved accreditation by any internationally respectable regulatory agencies.
 These would vouch for the credibility of Cuba's self-reported safety and effectiveness data, and also the quality and safety of its manufacturing process.
 People in poor countries should have access to medicines produced to the same standards as in rich countries.
-In the case of vaccines especially, independent credible quality control is essential for people to have faith in them, and without faith take-up will be low and the vaccine's effectiveness falls.
+In the case of vaccines especially, independent credible quality control is essential for people to have faith in them - and without faith, take-up will be low and so the vaccine's real effectiveness falls.